Name: Stephen Carson

 In November 2008 Carson was touted as a potential Northern Ireland international.
 Coleraine teammate Davy O'Hare stated: "Stephen definitely has the ability to perform at that level.
 And if you are talking about Irish League players representing Northern Ireland then Stephen Carson should be involved...
 In my opinion he is the best player in our league."
 Come the end of the season O'Hare's opinion was validated as Carson started in Northern Ireland's friendly against Italy.

 In July 2009 Carson travelled to Australia for a trial with Newcastle United Jets, however they were unwilling to meet Coleraine's valuation.
 He signed a pre-contract with Glentoran for the 2011/12 season in April 2011.
+After two seasons at the Oval, in which he claimed an Irish Cup winner's medal, Carson left by "mutual consent" in the summer of 2013 as the club struggled financially.

 Northern Ireland Cap Details: